-It’s a user generated database where people across the country can add information to.
+On the Radar Detector Forum, people are keeping track of what radar and laser guns are being used across the entire country and compiling all the information into a user generated database called the Radar Detector Forum Geographical Survey (RDFGS) that we can all access.
 You can go in and check down what’s in use in every state as well as what’s in use in different cities and counties.
 If there’s any information missing or out of date, you can go in and fill in the gaps and update the database accordingly.
 Very useful stuff!

-If you click on a state, you’ll be able to drill down and see what’s in use in different cities and counties.
+Click on your state and you’ll be able to drill down and see what’s in use in different cities and counties.

 Here’s a few tips and tricks on how to use it and what to look for.